microsoft/playwright/docs/src/junit-java.md

 ## Fixtures

-You should add JUnit annotation `@UsePlaywright` to your test classes to use fixtures.
+Simply add JUnit annotation `@UsePlaywright` to your test classes to enable Playwright fixtures.
 Test fixtures are used to establish environment for each test, giving the test everything it needs and nothing else.

 ```java
 @UsePlaywright